In addition to treating clients with anxiety, depression, academic overwhelm and cultural identity issues, I specialize in supporting clients who:

 overcoming religious trauma and Adverse Religious Experiences (AREs)

 Maybe this is your first time considering therapy, and you're wondering how it would all work.
 I mean, there's probably been a lot of things that you've been keeping pretty close to your chest, and the idea of discussing them with a therapist might be... kind of weird.
 Although you know that theoretically therapy should be helpful, getting THAT real, THAT vulnerable, might seem not even icky, but also pretty scary, if not downright impossible.
 I get it.
 The good news is that you'll remain in charge throughout the whole process.
-You're in charge of what you share and you're in control of the stuff we work on together.
 It's a judgement-free zone where you can freely discuss what's going on for you and find practical ways forward.
 How's that sound?